How the smallest party in Germany's new coalition came out on top in coalition deal | DW | 30.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The neoliberal FDP will be the smallest party in Germany's new government.
-But it has landed key ministries and the all-important finance chief job.
-But how much influence will the Free Democrats really have in the end?
+The neoliberal FDP will be the smallest party in Germany's new government but it has landed key ministries and the all-important finance chief job.
+How much influence will the Free Democrats really have in the end?

-New Finance Minister and FDP leader Christian Lindner has no background in finance or government experience

-So is the FDP the big winner in the tug-of-war over ministries?
+So is the FDP really the big winner in the tug-of-war over ministries?
 And what about the substantive details of the coalition agreement?
 The most important post, the Chancellery, will of course be taken over by the election winner — in this case, the SPD's chancellor candidate, Olaf Scholz.
-His party will in total hold six ministries, compared to the Greens' five, and the FDP's four.
+His party will hold a total of six ministries, compared to the Greens' five and the FDP's four.
 This ratio roughly corresponds to the result in the Bundestag election: SPD 25.7%, Greens 14.8%, and FDP 11.5%.

-Volker Wissing (l) will become Transport Minister — a job he held before on a regional level — and Marco Buschmann (m) is set to become Justice Minister
+Volker Wissing (l) will become transport minister — a job he held at the state level — and Marco Buschmann (m) is set to become justice minister

-Future finance minister, party leader Christian Lindner has said he is "satisfied" with the outcome of the coalition negotiations.
+Future finance minister and FDP party leader Christian Lindner has said he is "satisfied" with the outcome of the coalition negotiations.
 But his famous flexibility will now likely be put to the test.

 The precise allocation of ministerial departments is telling.
-In addition to finances, the neoliberals will be responsible for the ministries of justice, transport, and education.
+In addition to finance, the neoliberals will be responsible for the ministries of justice, transport, and education.
 It is a fitting mix for a political force that has always been particularly committed to individual freedoms and has campaigned for Germany to have the "world's best" education.
-The party has also long lobbied for increased digitization in various sectors — and indeed it will now be responsible for a host of digital issues in the transportation ministry, for example.
+The party has also long lobbied for increased digitization in various sectors — and indeed it will now be responsible for a host of digital issues in the Ministry of Transport and Digital Infrastructure, for example.

-The FDP traditionally caters to its high-income earning electorate by promoting the car industry and opposing speed limits on Germany's autobahn motorways to allow for Mercedes Benz and BMW drivers to enjoy the freedom of speeding on Germany's Autobahnen.
-Therefore it raised some eyebrows when FDP party secretary Volker Wissing was named to head the transport ministry, which was much coveted by the Green Party's leftist environmentalist wing.
+The FDP traditionally caters to its high-income earning electorate by promoting the car industry and opposing speed limits on Germany's freeways to allow Mercedes Benz and BMW drivers to enjoy the freedom of speeding on Germany's Autobahns.
+Therefore it raised some eyebrows when FDP party secretary Volker Wissing was named transport minister, which was much coveted by the Green's leftist environmentalist wing.

 Over the past decades, the FDP has governed on the federal level both with the center-right Christian Democrats and also with the center-left Social Democrats.
 In both combinations, it often provided the country's foreign minister.
-But this time around the party did not snag a ministry with a classic international profile — a noticeable omission.
-Germany's next chief diplomat is likely to be Annalena Baerbock, the Green's co-leader, who was also a candidate for the chancellery.
+But this time around the party did not snag the ministry with its classic international profile — a noticeable omission.
+Instead, Germany's next chief diplomat is likely to be Annalena Baerbock, the Green's co-leader and the party's failed chancellor candidate.

 Bettina Stark-Watzinger is the FDP's pick for education minister and the only woman in the party's lineup

-In some sense, however, the finance ministry, too, holds considerable international weight given that it handles issues such as regulation of financial markets and the introduction of a global minimum tax — the latter of which Germany's future chancellor, Olaf Scholz, was involved as finance minister.
+In some sense, however, the Ministry of Finance, too, holds considerable international weight, given that it will handle issues such as the regulation of financial markets and the introduction of a global minimum tax — the latter of which Germany's future chancellor, Olaf Scholz, was involved as finance minister.

 From this perspective, the FDP will also be visible and influential outside of Germany.
-This is especially true for the Greens because they will take over the Foreign Office in the emerging traffic light coalition and the Ministry of Economics, which will be responsible for climate protection in the future.
+But this is especially true for the Greens, because they will not only take over the Foreign Office in the emerging traffic light coalition but also the Ministry of Economics, which will be responsible for climate protection in the future.

 What about the policies in the coalition deal?
-Lindner made a decision early in the election campaign, announcing that there would be "no tax increases with the FDP."
+Lindner stated early in the election campaign that there would be "no tax increases with the FDP."
 The SPD and Greens, on the other hand, want the rich to pay more.
 So did the FDP prevail?
-Yes and no — the neoliberals would even have liked to see tax cuts, but they were unrealistic in view of the billions in debt taken on during the coronavirus pandemic.
+Yes and no — the neoliberals would have liked to see tax cuts but they were unrealistic in view of the billions in debt taken on during the coronavirus pandemic.

-When it comes to minimum wages, the FDP — which is generally skeptical of mandating a minimum wage — had to give in to the wishes of the SPD and the Greens.
+The FDP — which is generally skeptical of mandating a minimum wage — also had to give in to the wishes of the SPD and the Greens on low-wage worker compensation.
 The statutory lower-wage limit is planned to increase from €9.60 ($10.82) to €12, though there could be legal wrangling on the specifics.

-It was 2013 when the FDP last took part in a federal government.
+It was 2013 when the FDP last served in a federal government.
 In the intervening eight years, much has changed — but at first glance, the FDP appears to be the most satisfied with a return to a ruling position and its ministerial gains.

 This article has been translated from German.